IMERSS/imerss-bioinfo/README.md

 # Visualisations

-## "Bagatelle" sunburst visualisation and map view
+## Sunburst visualisation and map view

 Observation and checklist data derived from condensed summaries such as, e.g. [data/dataPaper-I/reintegrated.csv](data/dataPaper-I/reintegrated.csv) is in a sunburst partition layout inspired by <https://bl.ocks.org/mbostock/4348373>,